addisoni/cmpe131_g4/README.md

 [back to top](#notetastic)

-### Undo/Redo revision history (restore previous note savestate)
+### View revision history from past savestate and Undo/Redo revision history (restore previous note savestate)
-1. After creating a note modifying it and saving it, click on the Note History button in Home.
+1. After creating a note, modifying it, and saving it, click on the Note History button in Home to view it
 2. Next click on restore last version and it will undo your revision

 <p align="center">